ClemCrt2/LoRaKER/README.md

 ## ToDo List :

-- [] Find a way to store radio information of all gateways to infludb, actually just the RSSI and SNR of the nearest gateway are stored
+- [] Find a way to store radio information of all gateways to infludb, actually just the RSSI and SNR of the nearest gateway are stored :
+	Replace the "Influxdb Integration" by the "http Integration" in the Application-server let appears all informations needed.
+But influxdb API don't understand direct http PUSH request
 - [] Add LoRa ack message for RAK7204
-- [] Add chirpstack-gateway-bridge on Kerlink Wirnet to replace UDP communication by TCP
+- [] Add new objects and the gateway arriving with the next supply
 - [] Upgrade influxdb 1.8 to 2.0
 - [] Secure mqqt exchange with SSL
+- [] Discover FUOTA (Firmware Update Over The Air) functionnality